tkoehlerlg/SwiftUI-AlertKit/README.md

 ```

 #### Raising an Alert has never been easier!
-Just set an optional AKAlert to the desired alert and it alerts the user emiditly!
+Just set an optional AKAlert to the desired alert and it alerts the user immediately!
 ```swift
 struct ChildView: View {
     @State var alert: AKAlert?